 AMENA Academy is partnering with Hult Ashridge Executive Education, an internationally recognised business school that has developed and inspired leaders across the globe for more than 50 years.
 Their programmes are led by business leaders, not just academics, who understand the reality of business, not just the theory.

-We would be delighted to get your readers’ valuable feedback as this will help shape the future of the automotive industry and how well we prepare our leaders, the link below is a short survey that will take three minutes.
+We would be delighted to get your readers’ valuable feedback as this will help shape the future of the automotive industry and how well we prepare our leaders: here is a short survey that will take three minutes.

 AW: The automotive industry is going through its most significant transformation since its inception over 150 years ago.
 Learning from some of the most remarkable lessons history have taught us, a crisis is always followed by chaos.
 Chaos is the ultimate double-edged sword.
 Some companies lose their competitive edge, and others gain unfair advantages and dominate their arenas.